xdaichain/reddit-scaling-demo/README.md

 When the transaction's promise is resolved, it returns a receipt with a result which is handled by the script and the transaction is marked as `Y` or `N` in the corresponding CSV column (see above).

-This method receives transaction receipts then records tranasaction results into the CSV.
+This method receives transaction receipts then records transaction results into the CSV.

 Initially, the load script handled transaction results in the main thread (right after being sent to the RPC), but sending delays occured due to the time needed for receipts receiving and handling.
 Transactions were not sent every block, but often every other block.
 Currently, the script uses the separate thread to work with transaction receipts.